Direct limits for scalar field dark matter from a gravitational-wave detector: Theory

-Moreover, the DM would be virialised in the galactic gravity potential, leading to a Maxwell-Boltzmann-like distribution of velocities $\vec{v}_{\text{obs}}$.
-This results in the DM field having a finite coherence time or equivalently a spread in observed frequency (linewidth) $ {\Delta\omega_{\text{obs}}/\omega_{\text{obs}}\sim 10^{-6}}$ \cite{derevianko_detecting_2018,pierce_searching_2018}.
-The observed frequency is further modulated by the motion of the earth with respect to the galactic DM halo.
+Moreover, these models predict such DM would be trapped and virialised in gravitational potentials, leading to a Maxwell-Boltzmann-like distribution of velocities $\vec{v}_{\text{obs}}$ relative to an observer.
+As non-zero velocities produce a Doppler-shift of the observed DM field frequency, this virialisation results in the DM field having a finite coherence time or, equivalently, a spread in observed frequency (linewidth) \cite{derevianko_detecting_2018,pierce_searching_2018}.
+The linewidth is determined by the virial velocity, which is given by the depth of the gravitational potential.
+For DM trapped in the galactic gravity potential, as in the standard galactic DM halo model, the expected linewidth is ${\Delta\omega_{\text{obs}}/\omega_{\text{obs}}\sim 10^{-6}}$.
+Certain kinds of scalar particles, such as Relaxion DM~\cite{flacke_phenomenology_2017,banerjee_coherent_2019}, may also form gravitationally bound objects and be captured in the gravitational potential of the Earth or Sun, producing a local DM overdensity where the field has a much narrower linewidth~\cite{banerjee_relaxion_2020}.
+The observed DM frequency is further modulated by the motion of the Earth with respect to the local DM's centre of mass.

-This scalar dark matter field $\phi$ could couple to the fields of the Standard Model (SM) in numerous ways.
-Such a coupling, sometimes called a `portal', is modelled by the addition of a parameterised interaction term to the SM Lagrangian \cite{ringwald_exploring_2012,hees_violation_2018}.
-In this paper, we consider linear interaction terms involving the electron rest mass $m_e$ and the electromagnetic field tensor $F_{\mu\nu}$:
+Scalar field DM could couple to the fields of the Standard Model (SM) in numerous ways.
+Such a coupling, sometimes called a `portal', is modelled by the addition of a parameterised interaction term to the SM Lagrangian~\cite{ringwald_exploring_2012,hees_violation_2018}.
+In this paper, we consider linear interaction terms with the electron rest mass $m_e$ and the electromagnetic field tensor $F_{\mu\nu}$:

 where $\psi_e$, $\bar{\psi}_e$ are the SM electron field and its Dirac conjugate, and $\Lambda_\gamma$, $\Lambda_e$ parameterise the coupling.
+Specific types of scalar DM, such as the hypothetical Moduli and Dilaton fields motivated by string theory, have couplings to the QCD part of the SM as well~\cite{damour_string_1994,arvanitaki_sound_2016,damour_equivalence_2010}.
-The addition of these terms to the SM Lagrangian entails relative changes of the fine structure constant and the electron rest mass \cite{stadnik_can_2015},

-to first order.
-It can be shown that such a change of these fundamental constants causes a corresponding change in the size $l$ and refractive index $n$ of a solid \cite{Grote2019}:
+The addition of the terms in Eq.~\ref{L_int} to the SM Lagrangian entails changes of the fine structure constant $\alpha$ and the electron rest mass $m_e$~\cite{derevianko_hunting_2014,arvanitaki_searching_2015}.
+The apparent variation of these fundamental constants in turn changes the lattice spacing and electronic modes of a solid, driving changes of its size $l$ and refractive index $n$:

-These expressions hold in the adiabatic limit, for light with a frequency that is approximately independent of the changes in the fundamental constants.